JeffCube99/GameDevelopmentWiki/docs/source/production_cycle/game_development_pipeline.rst

     that automatically creates a build of your game when changes are pushed through by a developer.
 *   Establish a process for publishing features to the release build -> testing new builds (with test automation) -> recording statistics for key performance indicators.
+*   If you plan on releasing your game in a marketplace like the Apple app store, make sure to review the markeptlace's guidelines to make sure your game adheres to their requirements.
+These guidelines can include sections regarding saftey, game design, and performance.

 Unity Specific Goals
 ^^^^^^^^^^^^^^^^^^^^